Get to know the people behind the research.

 I live in Oella along the Patapsco River with my husband, a cat, and two rescued greyhounds.
 In my spare time, enjoy gardening, hiking along the river, and volunteering for greening efforts in my community.
 I am a junky for locally produced food, and I am constantly experimenting with various veggies and fruit in my own postage stamp garden.

 Photo credit: Rachel Cornish

 I am generally interested in the neural processes that underlie sensory perception and behavior.
-My graduate work focused on how the treefrog auditory system exploits spectral and temporal cues to solve a version of the cocktail party problem.
-Currently, I studiy how noise exposure and aging change the central auditory system (i.e. the brain), and how these changes translate to functional changes in perception.
+Currently, I study how noise exposure and aging change the central auditory system (i.e. the brain), and how these changes translate to functional changes in perception.

 After rigorous training in ex-vivo cellular electrophysiology in the mouse inner ear neurons during my PhD and post graduate studies, I joined the Lauer lab to study the auditory system at the systems and behavioral level.
 I am currently investigating a tinnitus mouse model to characterize the disorder in the central pathways.